puppetlabs/vanagon/README.md

 project on the el-6-i386 platform using the docker engine (the platform must have a docker\_image defined in its config).

+---

+### `inspect` usage

+The `inspect` command has positional arguments and position independent flags.
+It mirrors the `build` command, but exits with success after loading and interpolating all of the components in the given project.
+No attempt is made to actually build the given project; instead, a JSON formatted array of hashes is returned and printed to `stdout`.
+This JSON array can be further processed by external tooling, such as `jq`.

+#### Arguments (position dependent)

+##### project name
+The name of the project to build, and a file named \<project\_name\>.rb must be present in configs/projects in the working directory.

+##### platform name
+The name of the platform to build against, and a file named
+\<platform\_name\>.rb must be present in configs/platforms in the working directory.

+Platform can also be a comma separated list of platforms such as platform1,platform2.

+#### Flagged arguments (can be anywhere in the command)

+##### -w DIR, --workdir DIR
+Specifies a directory where the sources should be placed and builds performed.
+Defaults to a temporary directory created with Ruby's Dir.mktmpdir.

+##### -c DIR, --configdir DIR
+Specifies where project configuration is found.
+Defaults to $pwd/configs.

+##### -e ENGINE, --engine ENGINE
+Choose a different virtualization engine to use to select the build target.
+Engines are respected, but only insofar as components and projects are rendered -- the `inspect` command performs no compilation.

+Supported engines are the same as the `build` command.

+#### Flags (can be anywhere in the command)

+##### -v, --verbose (not yet implemented)
+Increase verbosity of output.

+##### -h, --help
+Display command-line help.

+#### Environment variables

+Environment variables are respected, but only insofar as components and projects are rendered -- the `inspect` command has no behavior to alter.

+Supported environment variables are the same as the `build` command.

+#### Example usage
+`inspect puppet-agent el-6-i386` will load the puppet-agent project on the el-6-i386 platform and print the resulting list of dependencies, build-time configuration, environment variables, and expected artifacts.

+---

 ### `devkit` usage

 The devkit command has positional arguments and position independent flagged